youssef-attai/weather-journal-app/README.md

 [Convert a Unix timestamp to time in JavaScript | StackOverflow answer](https://stackoverflow.com/a/50255425)

-**Special thanks** to the reviewer from Udacity who reviewed my second submition.
+**Special thanks** to the reviewer from Udacity who reviewed my second submission.